Brahman: Brahman as a teleological concept

-Elsewhere in the Upanishads, the relationship between Brahman & all knowledge is established, such that any questions of apparent purpose/teleology are resolved when the Brahman is ultimately known.
+Elsewhere in the Upanishads, the relationship between Brahman and all knowledge is established, such that any questions of apparent purpose/teleology are resolved when the Brahman is ultimately known.
 This is found in the Aitareya Upanishad 3.3 and Brihadaranyaka Upanishad 4.4.17.

 Knowledge is the eye of all that, and on knowledge it is founded.
 Knowledge is the eye of the world, and knowledge, the foundation.
 Brahman is knowing.